claranet/terraform-datadog-monitors/cloud/azure/servicebus/README.md

 Creates DataDog monitors with the following checks:

+- Service Bus has no active connection
 - Service Bus is down
+- Service Bus server errors rate is high
-- Service Bus has no active connection
+- Service Bus user errors rate is high

 ## Inputs